 In today's world, a business will flounder by remaining too attached to the past and "how we've always done things".
 This is especially true for digital transformation, which is an ongoing process rather than a one-and-done project.
 An agile culture allows businesses the freedom to prioritise continuous growth and improvement, providing more opportunities to transform and evolve.

 This is not just about process improvement, however, but also customer experience.
-If you’re continually thinking of new ways to use digital technology to create happy customers, and making those changes quickly and efficiently, then there’s little doubt that your digital transformation efforts will be successful.
+If you’re continually thinking of new ways to use digital technology to create happy customers and make those changes quickly and efficiently, then there’s little doubt that your digital transformation efforts will be successful.

 Make it fast